Caribbean Citizenship by Investment Lawyer: An Investor’s Guide

 Compliance with immigration rules

 Several countries offer Caribbean citizenship by investment programs, but the legal requirements are fairly consistent throughout, as agreed in the Caribbean Memorandum of Understanding (MoU) signed in March 2024.
 Donations to national development funds and real estate investment qualify investors to obtain citizenship across the five programs.
-However, each has unique criteria; a specialized legal expert is needed to ensure the investment aligns with the program’s conditions.
+However, each has unique criteria; a specialized Caribbean citizenship by investment lawyer is needed to ensure the investment aligns with the program’s conditions.

 Risk reduction